 - Press the ball directly overhead until your arms are fully extended.

 - Lower back to chest height with control.
-That is one rep.
+That’s one rep.

 Sets and reps: 3 sets of 10–12 reps.

-Watch for this: Do not let your lower back arch as you press overhead.
-Keep your core braced and your ribs down throughout the movement.
+Watch for this: Don’t let your lower back arch as you press overhead.
+Keep your core braced and your ribs pulled down throughout the movement.

 3. Medicine Ball Push-Up